jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 The idea described here might not be what I want in practice.
 However, perhaps some derived concept could prove its use.

 Perhaps you should be able to define some sort of generic interface.
 If you define an interface with a command in it, that has a certain class, perhaps with some sort of mechanism or construct you should be able to reference any object that has a command with that class.
-You will get in trouble if an object has two commands with the same class, though.
+You might get in trouble if an object has two commands with the same class, though.

 One of the ideas behind this is idea is that objects, that have the same command, because they are both parameters of the command, have a joint interface, to create a relation.
 But really, they already have a relation, just an indirect relation, which is also a relation.